Viasat engineer Ramya Venkataraman needs only to look homeward to see the value in her life’s work.

 Venkataraman earned her engineering bachelor’s degree at India’s Visvesvaraya Technological University.
 But she wanted to continue her education in the United States.

-Kannan Premnath is a mechanical engineering college professor at the University of Colorado Denver, and the two bonded on their first date over a shared love of differential equations.
+She later met her husband, Kannan Premnath, a mechanical engineering college professor at the University of Colorado Denver.
+The two bonded on their first date over a shared love of differential equations.

 After their marriage, Venkataraman earned a master’s in electrical engineering at the University of Southern California in Los Angeles.